Maia-Everett/lintian.eu/_posts/2024-03-17-warcraft-retrospective-21.md

 And that makes three leaders the Prophet has tried to convince so far, and the only one who heeded his warnings was a guerilla rebel who had no reason to stay in Lordaeron anyway.
 That's not a good track record.

-When the Prophet leaves in frustration, it turns out that young Jaina Proudmoore, Antonidas's student, has been eavesdropping on the conversation through an invisibility spell.
+When the Prophet leaves in frustration, it turns out that young [Jaina Proudmoore](https://warcraft.wiki.gg/wiki/Jaina_Proudmoore), Antonidas's student, has been eavesdropping on the conversation through an invisibility spell.

 {% figure [caption:"What do the obelisks do?
 Probably nothing, they're just here to look cool."] %}
 ![Jaina's Meeting](/assets/wr/20240314235003_1.jpg)
 {% endfigure %}

-The two teleport to observe elven sorceresses training by turning each other into sheep, and Antonidas sends Jaina to Lordaeron to investigate reports of the plague.
+The two teleport to observe elven sorceresses training by turning each other into sheep[^teleport], and Antonidas sends Jaina to Lordaeron to investigate reports of the plague.
 He mentions that he's arranged to assign her a "special envoy", who turns out to be...

 {% figure [caption:"It took Jaina three days to get there?
 The cutscene has <em>just</em> established she can teleport!"] %}
 ![Jaina's Meeting](/assets/wr/20240314235053_1.jpg)